What Is Schwarzbier?

 What?

-It’s a style that has a rich history in Germany but only recently started to pop up in the United States.
+It’s a style with a rich history in Germany that only recently started to pop up in the United States.

-“I love schwarzbiers; they’re amazing,” says Lauren Hughes, head brewer at Necromancer Brewing in Pittsburgh, PA, where recently a plethora of breweries have served up the style.
+“I love schwarzbiers; they’re amazing,” says Lauren Hughes, former head brewer at Necromancer Brewing*, who used to make a version called Night Light, and current head brewer at Two Frays in Pittsburgh, PA.
 “I can knock them back anytime.
-It’s crisp enough to drink in the summer, and when winter comes it’s a rock.”
+It’s crisp enough to drink in the summer, and when winter comes, it’s a rock.”

-If Hughes had her way, she’d brew schwarzbier as many times as she could.
+If Hughes had her way, she’d brew schwarzbier as often as possible.
 And it seems many agree.

 The Origin of the Schwarbier